plainbanana/Redis-Cluster-Fast/README.md

 Following arguments are available.

-- startup\_nodes
+### startup\_nodes

 Specifies the list of Redis Cluster nodes.

-- connect\_timeout
+### connect\_timeout

-    A fractional seconds. (default: 10)
+A fractional seconds. (default: 1.0)

 Connection timeout to connect to a Redis node.

-- command\_timeout
+### command\_timeout

-    A fractional seconds. (default: 10)
+A fractional seconds. (default: 1.0)

-    Redis Command execution timeout.
+Specifies the timeout value for each read/write event to execute a Redis Command.

-- max\_retry\_count
+### max\_retry\_count

-    A integer value. (default: 10)
+A integer value. (default: 5)

+The client will retry calling the Redis Command only if it successfully get one of the following error responses.
+MOVED, ASK, TRYAGAIN, CLUSTERDOWN.

+`mas_retry_count` is the maximum number of retries and must be 1 or above.

 ## &lt;command>(@args)